Skip to main content

 January is an increasingly popular time to come away on a winter holiday, especially for those not tied to the school holidays.
 Christmas and New Year are a distant memory and spring still feels far away.
 So, what's so great about January in Val Thorens?
 Everything, that's what!

-It's quieter
+It's quieter.

 Sometimes the lift pass companies do special deals on January skiing, so it's worth taking a look at what is on offer.

-See all Ski Passes
+See all Ski School Lessons in Val Thorens

 Restaurants and bars will be a little quieter, so you've more chance of getting a last-minute table at one of the more popular eateries on the mountain and in resort.

-Whilst the bars and clubs will still be putting on the usual entertainments, you're more likely to get served at the bar and get back to your seat without losing half your drink, and your seat, in the process.
+Whilst the bars and clubs will still be putting on the usual entertainments, you're more likely to get served at the bar and get back to your seat without losing half your drink, and your seat in the process.

 Keep an eye on our events calendar for our top tips and local insights on what's going on in January.